sourcegraph/learn/posts/how-to-install-sourcegraph-with-docker-compose.md

 ## Step 2 — Clone the forked repository

 After forking the reference repository, you may want to create a directory or move to a directory on your machine or host where the fork will live.
-Clone the forked repository into this directory.
-This directory is called the configuration directory.
+Clone the forked repository into this directory, which is called the configuration directory.

 For our example, we’ll move into a temporary directory, `~/tmp`.